 Uncertainty about the path of the pandemic and its attendant macroeconomic effects is a central element of the model projection in these circumstances.
-In particular, motivated by the substantial probability that secondary epidemics may trigger renewed bouts of intense social distancing, we assume that a second wave may begin in any quarter between 2020Q3 and 2021Q1 with a 50 percent probability each quarter; the course of the second wave follows that of the first, but with a scale uniformly distributed between 25 and 75 percent the size of the first wave.
-Consistent with this highly asymmetric distribution of risks stemming from the pandemic and the adverse skew arising from the binding ELB, the distribution for output growth in 2020 is markedly tilted towards the downside, with the lower edge of the 68 percent confidence interval reaching $-9\frac{1}{2}$ percent, more than 6 percentage points below the median outcome.2 The median outcome itself reflects the arrival of a relatively mild second wave.
-Nevertheless, despite the large fall in GDP in the second quarter, and the high probability of a second wave in the second half of the year, in most cases, output rapidly regains its previous peak and the output gap closes by the beginning of 2021.
+In particular, motivated by the substantial probability that secondary epidemics may trigger renewed bouts of intense social distancing, we assume that a second wave may begin in 2020Q4 and 2021Q1 with a 25 percent probability each quarter; the course of the second wave follows that of the first, but with a scale uniformly distributed between 25 and 75 percent the size of the first wave.
+These assumptions contribute to a large adverse bias away from the modal forecast in 2020:Q4 and 2021:Q1, apparent in the low growth rates for both of those years.